Ball State vs. Buffalo NCAA Football Odds, Plays and Insights | November 23, 2021

 Over/Under Insights

-- Ball State has combined with its opponents to score more than 58.5 points in three of 10 games this season.
+- Ball State and its opponents have gone over the current 58.5-point total in three of 10 games (30%) this season.

-- Buffalo's games have gone over 58.5 points in five of 10 chances this season.

-- The two teams combine to score 56.4 points per game, 2.1 less than the total in this contest.
+- The two teams combine to score 56.4 points per game, 2.1 less than the over/under in this contest.

-- This contest's over/under is 0.9 points under the 59.4 these two squads combine to give up per game in 2021.
+- The 59.4 points per game these two squads have allowed their opponents to score this season are 0.9 more than the 58.5 total in this contest.

-- The average total in Cardinals games this season is 55.6, 2.9 points fewer than Tuesday's total of 58.5 .
+- The average total in Cardinals games this season is 55.6, 2.9 points fewer than Tuesday's over/under of 58.5 .

 Ball State Stats and Trends

-- In Ball State's 11 games this season, it has three wins against the spread.
+- Ball State has played 11 games, with three wins against the spread.

-- The Cardinals have been favored by 6.5 points or more one time this season and have not covered the spread in any of them.
+- The Cardinals have yet to cover the spread this season when favored by 6.5 points or more.

-- Ball State's games this year have gone over the total in three out of 10 opportunities (30%).
+- Ball State has gone over the point total in 30% of its opportunities this year (three times over 10 games with a set point total).

-- Ball State is 2-1 against the spread and 4-0 overall in games when it records more than 30.8 points.
+- Ball State is 2-1 against the spread and 4-0 overall in games when it puts up more than 30.8 points.

 - The Cardinals have turned the ball over 10 times this season, two fewer than the Bulls have forced (12).